Home Energy Grants & Government Schemes

 Scottish Power Hardship Fund

-The Ovo Energy Fund is a debt support fund which can help vulnerable Ovo customers who have fallen behind in paying their bills.
-Grants from the fund are made directly into the customer’s Ovo account.
+The OVO Energy Fund is a debt support fund that can help vulnerable OVO customers who have fallen behind in paying their bills.
+Energy grants from the fund are made directly into the customer’s OVO account.